martindbp/merkl/docs/README_template.md

 ${TABLE3}

-If all else fails, you can set `outs` to any positive integer.
+If all else fails, you can set `outs` to any positive integer or an iterable of output dictionary keys.

 ### Pipe syntax